Secular Jewish Ceremonies

 Even though he left the rabbinate, he continued to foster and study Jewish identity.
 For 25 years, he amassed one of the most significant collections of Jewish Americana, with more than 10,000 items and artifacts, which he donated to the National Museum of American Jewish History in Philadelphia in 2005.

 In 1992, when he first learned about Humanistic Judaism, he realized that he had found a home again.
 "Humanistic Judaism was not a choice in my youth," Rabbi Schweitzer said, "otherwise it would have been very compelling.
 But now we can raise our children in this movement and also find a meaningful identity for ourselves.
 Equally important, today we have our own rabbinic institution.
-Young women and men can choose this route and not take the long away around that I did."
+Young people can choose this route and not take the long away around that I did."

 The City Congregation for Humanistic Judaism Logo